teklayge/nextcloud-installation/README.md

 Nextcloud Hub is the industry-leading, fully open-source, on premise content collaboration platform.
 Teams access, share and edit their documents, chat and participate in video calls and manage their mail and calendar and projects across mobile, desktop and web interfaces.
 More information can be found at (https://nextcloud.com/about/)

-I am new to nextcloud and strictly followed the the steps presented at [Install Nextcloud on Ubuntu 24.04 LTS – Complete Guide](https://mailserverguru.com/install-nextcloud-on-ubuntu-24-04-lts/).
+I am new to nextcloud and followed the the steps presented at [Install Nextcloud on Ubuntu 24.04 LTS – Complete Guide](https://mailserverguru.com/install-nextcloud-on-ubuntu-24-04-lts/).
 I have outlined the steps as follows.

 The core system of Nextcloud requires **Apache**, **MariaDB**, and **PHP** to be installed.
 ## Step 1: Update and Upgrade the Ubuntu Packages